 L8 — Autonomous problem solving

-Status: Vision — policy defined; ladder maximum; no implementation today.
+Status: Vision (grade a) — policy defined; ladder maximum; no implementation today.
+L8 stays flat — it is a theoretical ceiling for ladder design, with humans always framing the mission.

 Level at a glance